skip to content

 accommodation such as residential care, and keeping accurate records and accounts of all dealings.

-Any interested person can insist on seeing the records.
+Any interested person can ask to see the records.
 Other people may disagree with what the donee does with their power and challenge their actions.
 A donee cannot be paid for their work, except for any out-of-pocket expenses directly connected with carrying out the Power of Attorney.
 They will need to keep receipts to prove these costs.

-Similarly, even if they believe they are a beneficiary of your will, having a Power of Attorney does not give them early entitlement to your assets.
+Similarly, even if your donee believes they are a beneficiary in your will, having a Power of Attorney does not give them early entitlement to your assets.
 If they act improperly, they are personally responsible to pay for any losses caused.
 They may also be guilty of a criminal offence.

-A will has legal force after your death.
-A Power of Attorney is for your financial affairs while you are alive.
-When you die, your Power of Attorney (whether General or Enduring) ceases automatically.
-That is why it is important to have both an Enduring Power of Attorney and a will.
+A will comes into effect after you have died and sets out who you want to inherit your estate.
+A Power of Attorney allows someone to manage your financial affairs while you are alive.
+When you die, your Power of Attorney (whether General or Enduring) ends automatically.
+It is important to have both an Enduring Power of Attorney and a will.

 A Power of Attorney does not give the donee the right to make decisions about your welfare or medical treatment.
 It only deals with legal and financial matters.